Carlos Gurpegui: International career

 Gurpegui played six matches (one goal) for the unofficial Basque selection.
 He also featured for the equivalent Navarrese team.

 Gurpegui had already retired from club football when he appeared in his last friendly for the Basque Country on 27 May 2016, a draw and win on penalties over Corsica.

 Coaching career

 On retiring from playing, Gurpegui was appointed to a coaching role at Athletic Bilbao working under Ernesto Valverde.
 However, when the latter moved to Barcelona in the 2017 off-season he did not take the former with him, nor was there any place in the new structure under José Ángel Ziganda; instead, Gurpegui was appointed as an ambassador for the club.

-In December 2021, having rejoined Athletic's coaching network, Gurpegui signed as manager of the farm team, CD Basconia, with previous incumbent Patxi Salinas having moved up to the reserves.
+In December 2021, having rejoined Athletic's coaching network, Gurpegui signed as manager of the farm team, Basconia, with previous incumbent Patxi Salinas having moved up to the reserves.
 On 30 May 2023, he replaced Alex Pallarés at the helm of the latter, recently relegated to Segunda Federación.

-On 6 May 2024, after achieving promotion to Primera Federación as league winners, Gurpegui stepped down from his position.
+On 6 May 2024, after achieving promotion to the Primera Federación as league winners, Gurpegui stepped down from his position.